tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 ### 18. Student Do: Joining the Big Banks (20 min)

-In this activity, students will be using joins to query NBA player seasonal statistics.
+In this activity, students will be using joins to query payment information and associated bank information via a common bank routing number.

 **Files:**